 Warehouse A had actual evidence that had to correlate with each theory (visual, assuming you knew what the item looked like).
 Each idea had to correlate with what they could see, making it possible to throw out a lot of nonsense ideas about where to find something.

 Warehouse B had only statistical data and hunches to go on (gathered from past attempts).
 This team developed numerous theories about where to find things based on patterns.
 Some of these theories were right on, but many were only a smidge better than complete dogmatic nonsense.
-Just enough better to reuse the same concepts again and again.

 The theory-based-on-statistics approach makes more business sense, and it produces more control over people (as they rely more and more on these marginal in-the-dark options), and depend more and more on the corrupt system that gives them more side-effects to treat.
 This model for medical science inevitably evolves into a one-way street death trap.